Murphix talked this up so much, I really had to check it out

 already complete (instead of assembling

-).
+it piecemeal every week).
 Maybe more importantly, the ‘temporal displacement’

 make the whole concept feel that much fresher.
 This is very much from the era